Yorkshire Pudding

 Servings and Cooking Time

-This recipe yields about 4 servings.
-Preparation time is approximately 10 minutes, and cooking time is around 20-25 minutes.
+This recipe makes 4 servings.
+Preparation time is approximately 10 minutes, and cooking time is about 20-25 minutes.

 Nutritional Value